You are here:

 To help answer these questions, scientists are developing new and better ways to study the disease.
 They are doing laboratory studies that compare various aspects of the immune systems of people with lupus with those of other people both with and without lupus.
 They also use mice with disorders resembling lupus to better understand the abnormalities of the immune system that occur in lupus and to identify possible new therapies.

-The National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS), a component of the U.S. Department of Health and Human Services’ National Institutes of Health (NIH), has a major focus on lupus research in its on-campus program in Bethesda, Maryland.
-By evaluating patients with lupus and their relatives, researchers at the NIH are learning more about how lupus develops and changes over time.
+The National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS) has a major focus on lupus research in its on-campus program in Bethesda, Maryland.
+By evaluating patients with lupus and their relatives, researchers at the National Institutes of Health (NIH) are learning more about how lupus develops and changes over time.